v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 help protect inbound and outbound messages from malicious software and help protect you from spam.

-As Adatum’s Global Admin, Holly doesn’t need to set up or maintain the filtering technologies, which are enabled by default.
+As Adatum’s Global Administrator, Holly doesn’t need to set up or maintain the filtering technologies, which are enabled by default.
 However, she can make company-specific filtering customizations in the Microsoft 365 Defender portal.
 Holly has decided to test this out by configuring a spam policy to grant or deny